 The company offers two professional monitoring plans.
 The Standard plan comes with round-the-clock live alarm monitoring, cellular connection, and environmental monitoring.

 This plan is enough if you just want to have somebody look in on your home when you are not around.
 Not only are you safe from burglaries, but you are also safe from freezing pipes, fire, or carbon monoxide poisoning.

 The company also offers the Interactive plan, which has everything that the Standard plan offers plus access to the mobile app, alerts on your phone, video capabilities, unlimited camera recording, and limited smart home integrations.

 How Brinks Home Security Compares to SimpliSafe

 There is no doubt that these two companies offer easy to install devices and sensors.
 Since everything is wireless, you do not have to put them near power outlets or run cables from one sensor to another.

 That means that you will not need professional installation and that you will not have to lay down the cables to make the system work.
 Just put the sensors and the control panel anywhere you want and power on the system.

 The company also makes it easier for you to be protected.
-You get professional monitoring for less than $40 with or without video.
+You get professional monitoring for a good price with or without video.